 Loose crown?
 Broken tooth or denture?
-Why not just use superglue?
+Can you super glue a broken tooth?
 Beats going to the dentist and spending on a dental procedure.

 Well… That’s what many people think anyway.
 This is a very common problem that dentists see today- people thinking that they can save some time and money by using super glue to try and repair the problem.
 Especially when you have all kinds of other problems to think about.
 You have all kinds of needs to see to, mortgage or rent due, the electric bill to pay, the kids’ allowance, groceries… the list goes on.
 You don’t want to have to add dental expenses to that.